 3. Balancing Commitments

 Students balance many demands on their time, mental space, and physical energy.
 College is often when students have more difficulty managing time, saying no, and focusing on priorities than ever before.
+When college activities get in the way of other commitments or students become overwhelmed by their workload, they often leave their education behind.

 4. Mental Health